asheshghosh/Applied-Machine-Learning/README.md

 ---
 ## Part 1: ML In HealthCare Notebook
 ---
+#####

-#### In the ML in Healthcare notebook we will only cover part 1 looking at different classical methods
+In the ML in Healthcare notebook we will only cover part 1 looking at different classical methods.
+The notebook should produce the following results:

+                     Test  Train
+Classifier accuracy
+Logistic Regression  0.90   0.85
+Nearest Neighbors    0.86   0.70
+Linear SVM           0.79   0.71
+RBF SVM              1.00   0.48
+Gaussian Process     0.78   0.65
+Decision Tree        0.90   0.61
+Random Forest        0.90   0.61
+Neural Net           0.93   0.83
+AdaBoost             0.85   0.58
+Naive Bayes          0.67   0.59
+QDA                  0.78   0.80

 ---